Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/IProvider/300_Series/350__Dictionary__Streaming/ReadMe.txt

 written to the EMA library.

-This application demonstrates how to implement a provider to download dictionary and provide OMM MarketPrice data to Thomson Reuters Advanced Distribution Hub.
+This application demonstrates how to implement a provider to download dictionary and provide OMM MarketPrice data to Advanced Distribution Hub.

 350__Dictionary__Streaming illustrates how to register for the dictionary domain, create and publish one OMM streaming item then process received dictionary messages.